-The organisers claim that up to 300,000 spectators in London will line the four-and-a-quarter-mile Oxford v Cambridge Boat Race course from Putney to Mortlake on the afternoon of Saturday April 11 2015, starting at 6pm.
+The organisers claim that up to 300,000 spectators in London will line the four-and-a-quarter-mile Oxford v Cambridge Boat Race course from Putney to Mortlake on the afternoon of Sunday March 27 2016, with the historic boat race starting at 5.50pm.
 So where will you be?
 We've put together a list of prime location pubs along the route, all perfect for a pint while you spectate.

 While there's no grandstand this year, the Black Lion will still be setting up a heated marquee complete with a live band.
 Outside, they'll be serving up hot pies and food from the barbie, or there's a £25 Sunday roast from noon till 3pm (which has to be booked in advance) for those sitting indoors.

 Boat Race in the Park Festival (Bishop’s Park and Furnivall Gardens)

 Hammersmith & Fulham Council and the Boat Race organisers will once again be holding two special free ‘Boat Race in the Park’ events at Bishop’s Park in Fulham and Furnivall Gardens in Hammersmith.
 Bishop’s Park will have a big screen, beer tents, food, family fun and live music.